Planning your Summer School

 Courses run over a shorter time than usual, using a condensed teaching format and a demanding assessment schedule.

 - All courses are 15 points (unless otherwise indicated).

 - The maximum course load you can take over Summer School is 30 points.

-- The condensed teaching format means 30 points of Summer School courses is at least equal to a workload of 60 points (or more) of courses taken during a normal semester.
+- The condensed teaching format means 30 points of Summer School courses equals at least a workload of 60 points (or more) of courses taken during Semester One or Two.

 - If you are planning to re-enrol in a failed course, you will not be able to carry across course work credit from a previous semester of study.